MaxCo20/ProjectsMC/README.md

 ## Python-SQL projects

 - **Web scraping**: Using Yahoo finance website, extracting Netflix stock data for a specific period with the help of Pandas and BeatifulSoup libraries.
+-  **Data file types**: Providing a general overview of the most popular file types to work with on Python.